 As a trader, the first thing you should look at is the trading platform the broker operates.
 The best brokers in Europe operate standard trading platforms that provide traders with various resources such as educational materials, high-end trading tools, tutorials, videos, and a few others.

 The tutorials and other educational resources help new traders learn more about the market.
 For advanced traders, trading tools, market research, and others help them perform to the best they can.

 While some brokers charge for some resources, others don’t.
 Thus, you have to consider what each one is offering and how the prices would affect your overall finances.

-Stock trading platforms usually list individual stocks, ETFs, options, mutual funds, and bonds.
+Trading platforms usually list stocks, ETFs, indices, commodities, cryptocurrencies and other instruments.
 The commission for each of the asset-classes differ, and as a trader, you have to compare the prices before choosing a broker.
-For individual stocks, the new trend is zero commission and this is currently practised by some of the best stock trading platforms in Europe.
+For individual stocks, the new trend is zero commission and this is currently practiced by several trading platforms in Europe.

-If fee-free trading is what you’re looking for, you can opt for those that offer zero commissions on individual stocks, like Revolut which purely offers smartphone-based trading services.
+If fee-free trading is what you’re looking for, you can opt for those that offer zero commissions on individual stocks, like eToro which multi-platform trading services.
 That said, several online brokers in Europe charge no commission when purchasing bonds and ETFs.
 However, they do charge for options and ETFs.